Can Honey Be Called Organic in Canada?

 As a certified B corp, our honey production provides jobs and opportunities for thousands of beekeeping partners, beekeepers and their families.
 So we know our honey is delicious and ethically produced, but can it be called organic?
 Let’s investigate.

-What Is Classified as Organic?
+What Is Organic?

 Our honey is different from the traditional honey you find in grocery stores due to its raw, unpasteurized form.
 Our honey is harvested just as it has been for thousands of years - by local beekeepers.
 By contrast, agriculturally created honey is commercially manufactured and can include the use of dyes, sweeteners and mass production methods.
 To be classified as organic in Canada, honey cannot include added ingredients such as manufactured sugar or colouring.
 Once honey contains these types of ingredients and additives, it can no longer officially be called honey.
 (Section B.18.025, B.18.026 and B.18.027 of the Food and Drug Regulations (FDR)).